expo/expo/docs/pages/versions/unversioned/sdk/firebase-analytics.md

 Enables debug mode _(Expo Go only)_ so events can be tracked using the [DebugView in the Analytics dashboard](https://firebase.google.com/docs/analytics/debugview#reporting).

-This option is **only available on the standard Expo Go**.
-When using a standalone build, the bare workflow or web, use the [natively available options](https://firebase.google.com/docs/analytics/debugview).
+This option is **only available in Expo Go**.
+When using a standalone build, the bare workflow, or web, use the [natively available options](https://firebase.google.com/docs/analytics/debugview).

 # Examples